AlienHeadWars/repo-slice/README.md

 This allows you to create and automatically maintain streamlined branches for each of your AI assistants, ensuring they always have the latest, most relevant context without any manual intervention.

-## Example Workflow
+## Example Workflows

+Here are some complete, copy-paste-ready examples of GitHub Actions workflows.

+### Basic Slicing

-Here is a complete, copy-paste-ready example of a GitHub Actions workflow.
-It generates a context for a "Go Backend Developer" AI, including only the main application, the slicer utility, and the project's license.
+This workflow generates a context for a "Go Backend Developer" AI, including only the main application, the slicer utility, and the project's license.

 ```yaml
 # .github/workflows/update-ai-context.yml